 Scalable also refers to the idea that a drawing can be composed of an unlimited number of smaller parts, parts that can be reused many times.

 SVG files are small, and drawings described by the standard adapt well to different presentation methods.
 This has led to great interest in the standard.
-Support is included in many web browsers (Firefox, Chrome, Opera, Safari, and Internet Explorer from version 9), or is available through plug-ins (e.g., Adobe, Ssrc SVG, svgweb and Google).
-Over a dozen companies including Apple (iPhone), Blackberry, LG, Motorola, Nokia, Samsung, and Sony Ericsson produce mobile phones that utilize a subset of the full SVG standard (SVG Tiny) that has been tailored for devices with limited resources.
+Support is included in many web browsers (Firefox, Chrome, Opera, and Safari), or is available through plug-ins (e.g., Adobe, RENESIS, Ssrc SVG, and soon Google).
+Over a dozen companies including Apple (iPhone), Blackberry, LG, Motorola, Nokia, Samsung, and Sony Ericsson produce mobile phones that utilize a subset of the full SVG standard that has been tailored for devices with limited resources.

 |© 2005-2010 Tavmjong Bah.||Get the Book or PDF.|